How to Do an Arizona Business Entity Search

 The Arizona Corporation Commission requires business names to be “distinguishable” from existing entities.
 This means your desired name must be sufficiently different from other registered businesses.
 Minor differences in punctuation, articles, or business designators (LLC, Inc., etc.) are typically not enough to make a name distinguishable.

-Arizona-Specific Entity Search Tips and Quirks
+Arizona-Specific Business Entity Search Tips and Quirks

 Understanding the unique aspects of Arizona’s business entity search system can save you time and prevent frustration: